onecompiler/tutorials/cpp/data-types/data-types.md

 As the name suggests, data-type specifies the type of the data present in the variable.
 Variables must be declared with a data-type.

-There are four different types of Data types in C.
+There are three different types of Data types in C++.

 | Types | Data-type|
 |----|----|